Most Gracious Queen, we thee implore

 - In Doctor Who, the Doctor makes a Sontaran work as a nurse.

 - In The Sarah Jane Adventures, an alien who had been kidnapping children to use as child soldiers realizes that the war his people were fighting had ended without his knowledge.
 He allows Sarah Jane Smith to take his life, but she refuses.
 The alien then promises to return to his homeworld and bring back the humans he had abducted.

 - In several Mass Effect games, you can either kill an enemy as a Renegade decision or let them go for Paragon points.
-Most of the time it will usually work out in Shepard's favor to spare the character.
+Most, but definitely not all, of the time it will usually work out in Shepard's favor to spare the character.

 - Grand Theft Auto IV has a few missions end with an option to finish a cornered enemy off with a Coup de Grāce or get rid of them with this trope.

 - In the The Legend Of Zelda CDI Games, after Duke Onkled betrayed the King of Hyrule by siding with Ganon, he gets off by being told to "Scrub all the floors in Hyrule."

 - In MARDEK, Gope gets this treatment from Mardek and Duegan.
 Unless you decide otherwise.
 He shows up later on and gives you an item needed to get to a bonus area, and again in the next game as a traveling merchant who can be useful for getting supplies in exotic places.

 - In Star Wars: The Old Republic, in the Jedi Knight quest line, you have an option to let one of the top Imperial agent go despite all the trouble he caused you.
 If you do, he will send a letter saying that he had assumed a new identity and found a new life in the Republic.